 right to recover damages (tort) coverage (new jersey and pennsylvania only)

 In New Jersey and Pennsylvania, you can choose between limited tort and full tort.
 Both options allow you to sue for the recovery of medical expenses, but the full option lets you sue for additional damages like pain and suffering.
-As a result, the full tort option is more expensive.
+As a result, the full tort option is generally more expensive.

-- Full right to recover damages (full tort): If you select full tort, you and members of your household can sue the at-fault driver for medical expenses, lost wages, pain and suffering, or other non-monetary damages for any accident-related injury.
+- Full right to recover damages (full tort): If you select full tort, you and members of your household can sue the at-fault driver for medical expenses, lost wages, pain and suffering, and other non-monetary damages for any accident-related injury.

 - Limited right to recover damages (limited tort): With limited tort options, those injured in a covered accident can receive compensation for medical and other accident-related expenses like lost wages.